-In [19], Kapovich and Kleiner study groups whose boundary at infinity is a Sierpinski carpet - a boundary version of the Cannon conjecture.
-In [4], Bartels, Lück, and Weinberger study groups whose boundary at infinity is a sphere $S^n$ of dimension $n \geq 5$ - a high-dimensional version of the Cannon conjecture.
-In this paper, we consider groups whose boundary at infinity are high-dimensional Sierpinski spaces - thus lying somewhere between the work of Kapovich-Kleiner and that of Bartels-Lück-Weinberger.
+Lück, and Weinberger study groups whose boundary at infinity is a sphere S^n of dimension $n \ge 5$ - a high-dimensional version of the Cannon conjecture.
+In this paper, we consider groups whose boundary at infinity are high-dimensional Sierpinski spaces, thus lying somewhere between the work of Kapovich-Kleiner and that of Bartels-Lück-Weinberger.

 The two main theorems are as follows.
-Let $\mathscr{S}^{n-2}$ denote an (n-2)-dimensional Sierpinski space.
-See Section 2 for the definition.
+Let \mathscr{S}^{n-2} denote an (n-2)-dimensional Sierpinski space.
+See Sec.
+2 for the definition.

 Theorem 1.
 Fix $n \geq 7$ and let G be a torsion-free hyperbolic group.
-If the visual boundary $\partial{\infty}G$ is homeomorphic to $\mathscr{S}^{n-2}$ , then there exists an n-dimensional compact aspherical topological manifold W with nonempty boundary such that $\pi_1(W) \cong G$ .
+If the visual boundary $\partial{\infty}G$ is homeomorphic to \mathscr{S}^{n-2} , then there exists an n-dimensional compact aspherical topological manifold W with non-empty boundary such that $\pi_1(W) \cong G$.
 Furthermore, W is unique up to homeomorphism.

-Note that the fundamental group $\pi$ of a closed aspherical manifold M is an example of a Poincaré duality group.
-Whether or not all finitely presented Poincaré duality groups arise in this fashion is an open problem that goes back to Wall [16].
+Note that the fundamental group π of a closed aspherical manifold M is an example of a Poincaré duality group.
+Whether or not all finitely presented Poincaré duality groups arise in this fashion is an open problem that goes back to Wall [28].
 So the existence portion of Theorem 1 addresses a relative version of Wall realization problem for a special class of groups.
 On the other hand, the uniqueness portion of Theorem 1 verifies the Borel conjecture for this same class of groups.

-Our second result shows that the converse of Theorem 1 is false - even if one imposes additional strong constraints on the geometry of the aspherical manifold.
+Our second result shows that the converse of Theorem 1 is false even if one imposes additional strong constraints on the geometry of the aspherical manifold.